• Introduction

 Must be mountable on a VESA mount

-mount has cable supports, keeping the delicate USB and HDMI cables in place.
-It may be mounted on a monitor or TV or
+The case has to have a system of snapping on a VESA mount.
+The VESA mount has cable supports, keeping the delicate USB and HDMI cables in place.
+It may be mounted on a monitor or TV or lay down on a table, just to support cables.

 No slave work